A Few Good Men

-A Few Good Men is a 1992 American legal drama film based on Aaron Sorkin's 1989 play.
+A Few Good Men is a 1992 American legal drama film based on Aaron Sorkin's 1989 play, produced by Castle Rock Entertainment and distributed by Columbia Pictures.
 It was written by Sorkin, directed by Rob Reiner, and produced by Reiner, David Brown and Andrew Scheinman.
 It stars an ensemble cast including Tom Cruise, Jack Nicholson, Demi Moore, Kevin Bacon, Kevin Pollak, J. T. Walsh, Cuba Gooding Jr., and Kiefer Sutherland.
 The plot follows the court-martial of two U.S. Marines charged with the murder of a fellow Marine and the tribulations of their lawyers as they prepare a case.

-Produced by Castle Rock Entertainment, the film was released by Columbia Pictures on December 11, 1992, and premiered on December 9, 1992, at Westwood, Los Angeles.
-It received acclaim for its screenwriting, direction, themes, and acting, particularly that of Cruise, Nicholson, and Moore.
-It grossed more than $243 million on a budget of $40 million, and was nominated for four Academy Awards, including Best Picture.
+The film premiered on December 9, 1992, at Westwood, Los Angeles, and was released in the United States on December 11.
+It received positive reviews and grossed more than $243 million on a budget of $40 million.
+The film was nominated for four Academy Awards, including Best Picture.